Early Learning Programs

 "The children really enjoyed doing their homework.
 They liked the songs and words from other languages/sign language."

 "I can't believe how much this has helped my daughter in so many ways!
 It's amazing how much you do.
 I would recommend this program to anyone!"

 Ready to Learn

 Ready to Learn is a 2.5 hour early learning program focusing on the social-emotional development of children ages 3 to 5 years with literacy based components.
-Children must be 3 years of age on or before September 1 2019 in order to attend.
+Children must be 3 years of age in order to attend.

 The Ready to Learn Program is delivered twice per week for 30 weeks and is based on the PATHS (Promoting Alternative Thinking Strategies Preschool Curriculum).
 This program highlights and nurtures the development of self-control, positive self-esteem and emotional-social competencies in young children.
 In addition, Ready to Learn has school readiness activities (following direction, active listening, problem solving and letter and number knowledge) built into the classroom experience but is not the core focus of this pilot program.

 As with all ESFRA programs, Ready to Learn will be offered free of charge at our Family Centre in Porters Lake Tuesday and Thursday mornings 9 am to 11:30 am.
 While this program is not a parent/child interactive program, there is a required parenting workshop called Handle with Care which supports the mental health of young children for parents/caregivers to participate in on a monthly basis (monthly dates to be determined).